getgrav/grav-learn/pages/03.themes/07.asset-manager/docs.md

 #### addInlineJs(javascript, [options])

-Let's you add a string of JavaScript inside an inline script tag.
+Lets you add a string of JavaScript inside an inline script tag.
 Useful for initialization or anything dynamic.
 To inline a regular asset file's content, see the `{'loading': 'inline'}` option of the `addJs()` and `js()` methods.

 #### addDirJs(directory)